 Acceptable Smart/casual wear.
 Unacceptable Loud/offensive logos, beach wear, thin strapped or low-cut tops, bare midriffs, revealing clothing.
-Caps and hats should not be worn in school and hair style should be appropriate.
+Caps and hats should not be worn in school.
+Hair style should be appropriate and natural in colour.
 Jewellery Must be discreet.
 Students may be requested to remove obvious facial piercings for health and safety reasons.